php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-mini.md

        name (a "qualified name") corresponds to at least one "base directory".

-    2. The contiguous sub-namespace names after the "qualified name" correspond to a subdirectory within a "base directory", in which the namespace separators represent directory separators.
+    2. The contiguous sub-namespace names after the "qualified name" correspond to subdirectories of matching case within a "base directory", in which the namespace separators represent directory separators.

-    3. The terminating class name corresponds to a file name ending in `.php`.
+    3. The terminating class name corresponds to a file name of matching case ending in `.php`.

-    4. Namespace names MUST match the case of directory names, and class names MUST match the case of file names.

 4. Autoloader implementations MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.